Kassa (Andor): Writing

 The writing was structured so that a story arc is contained in every three episodes.
 For the first three episodes, Gilroy had wanted to address Andor's accent while also exploring his backstory further.
 He had originally created Andor's origin story while writing the series, and opted to include it earlier in the series to avoid having to "carry it through the whole show".
 Further describing it as a "contained piece", he had also commented "at some point, I [Gilroy] must have come up with the cutting pattern, and then the interesting thing became how to really tell the young Cassian story, how to stretch that out, and how to get the most out of it".

-Gilroy had created the opening sequence, where Andor murders two Corporate Security officers, with the intention of ensuring he started with a "day where everything went completely wrong", with his intention to "start him [Andor] as much trouble as I possibly could".
+Gilroy had created the opening sequence, where Andor murders two Corporate Security officers, with the intention of ensuring he started with a "day where everything went completely wrong", with his intention to "start him [Andor] in as much trouble as I possibly could".
 It had also initiated the sequence of events in which Andor begins his journey, as Gilroy had cited "destiny" as being an element of his journey.
 Luna had also noted that Andor had to deliberately kill the other Corporate Security officer following his accidental murder of the first one as Andor had understood he would be arrested.
 He also opined that Andor made the decision as he was a "survivor, no matter what it takes" and cited the "absence of the institution that would provide justice" as being another reason such an event would take place.
 The encounter "casts a long shadow over the trajectory of [Andor's] future."

 Adria Arjona also noted that Bix Caleen's relationship with Andor was ambiguous, saying that while they had a long friendship, it was not romantic, adding "trust has been built and then broken and then built back up and then broken again" while noting that Bix was a practical and loyal character intent on running her own business.
 She also felt that Bix had always "ends up picking him [Andor] over everything" and that his presence had always slightly disrupted her life.
 Arjona had personally interpreted that as a result, she had settled with Timm as he had also been a reliable partner with whom they can run the business together.

 Flashbacks in the episode revealed that Andor's birth name is Kassa and one of the main reasons to include the flashbacks was to explain Andor's accent.
 The episode consisted of the first depiction of the BBY/ABY timescale (Before or After the Battle of Yavin) in any Star Wars series or film when it featured BBY 5 on the screen during the opening scene.
 Previously the scale was used in the expanded universe to create a timeline of the events of the franchise, with a zero point being the Battle of Yavin in A New Hope with the destruction of the first Death Star.